-Reading Assignments (50%)
+Reading Assignments (40%)

 Students will read and complete the assigned reading according to the class schedule.
-A reading report indicating the percentage of reading completed will be recorded by students in Canvas twice: the first will be prior to the midterm exam (Due 10/13) and the second will be prior to our last class meeting (Due 12/1).
+A reading report indicating the percentage of reading completed will be recorded by students in Canvas twice: the first will be prior to the midterm exam (Due 10/15) and the second will be at the end of the final week of class (Due 12/3).
 Note that it is expected for students to read the required texts critically and for comprehension.
-Comprehension of the required texts will be demonstrated on the midterm and final exams.
+Comprehension of the required texts will be demonstrated on the response paper.

-Midterm Exam (15%)
+Midterm Exam (20%)

-The midterm exam will cover the Patristic Period through the Reformation Period and will be over the required reading and class lectures up to that point.
+The midterm exam will cover the Patristic Period through the Reformation Period and will be over the class lectures up to that point.
 Note that no texts, notes, or other helps are allowed in the taking of the exam.
 The nature of the midterm is short essay with students responding to two questions.
-The questions will be unlocked in Canvas when the student begins the exam and the student will have 60 minutes to complete the exam in one sitting.
-The midterm exam must be taken within the allotted period (10/19-10/23).
+Students can take as long as needed to complete the exam but it must be completed in one sitting.
+The questions will be unlocked in Canvas and the exam is to be completed on a Word document.
+Upon completion of the exam, students will convert the Word document to a PDF file and upload the document on the exam submission page when completed.
+The midterm exam must be taken within the allotted period (10/18-10/22).
 Criteria for grading will be: clarity, accuracy, response to key arguments, and depth of thinking.

-Final Exam (15%)
+Final Exam (20%)

-The final exam will cover the Modern Period up to the Present Day and will be over the required reading and class lectures.
+The final exam will cover the Modern Period up to the Present Day and will be over the class lectures.
 Note that no texts, notes, or other helps are allowed in the taking of the exam.
-The nature of the final is short essay with students responding to two questions.
-The questions will be unlocked in Canvas when the student begins the exam and the student will have 60 minutes to complete the exam in one sitting.
-The final exam must be taken within Finals Week (12/7-12/11).
+The nature of the final is short essay with students responding to two questions Students can take as long as needed to complete the exam but it must be completed in one sitting.
+The questions will be unlocked in Canvas and the exam is to be completed on a Word document.
+Upon completion of the exam, students will convert the Word document to a PDF file and upload the document on the exam submission page when completed.
+The final exam must be taken within finals week (12/6-12/10).
 Criteria for grading will be: clarity, accuracy, response to key arguments, and depth of thinking.